MichaelaBajanova/pb138-project/README.md

 - [ ] Creating xslt and transforming the xml into html files.

 ## Description
-The program first splits the PDF document into pages, and the extracts text from the relevant pages using Apache PDFBox library.
+The program first splits the already included PDF document into pages, and the extracts text from the relevant pages using Apache PDFBox library.
 The resulting text is then parsed into the Role class, which contains attributes based on the xml schema already developed.
-The program will then generate an xml file from the data in the class.
+The second part of the program the generates an xml file from the data of the object, and stores them locally on the disk.

+## How to run
+`javac Main.java`
+`java Main`

 ## Libraries used
 - [Apache PDFBox](https://pdfbox.apache.org/)

 ---------
 ## Authors
-- Michaela Bajánová
+- Michaela Bajánová: Responsible for creating xml schema
-- Filip Daniel Fedin
+- Filip Daniel Fedin: Responsible for creating the first part of the program
-- Ľudovít Kopcsányi
+- Ľudovít Kopcsányi: Responsible for creating the second part of the program
-- Matej Macák
+- Matej Macák: Responsible for creating the xslt file